sge-network/sge/docs/specs/StrategicReserve/04_State_Transitions.md

 - Transfer the bet amount (house winnings) from the `bet_reserve` to the `sr_pool` module account of SR

-- Unlock the extra payout or SR's contribution in the `sr_pool` by modifying the `locked_amount` and `unlocked_amount` params
+- Unlock the payout profit or SR's contribution in the `sr_pool` by modifying the `locked_amount` and `unlocked_amount` params

 ---